marklogic-community/smart-mastering-core/_pages/docs/matching-options.md

 ### Actions

-You can provide your own custom action handlers.
-These get called when a match is made.
-Smart-mastering-core provides two default action handlers: notify and merge.
+You can provide your own custom action handler functions.
+Custom actions are called after merge and notify have run.
+These actions will be called in a separate transaction, so the results of each call will be visible to the actions called after it.

 ```xml
 <actions>